 The fair value of financial instruments traded in active markets is based on quoted market prices at the date of the statement of financial position.
 A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm's length basis.
 The quoted market price used for financial assets held by the Company is the current bid price.
 These instruments are included in level 1.
-Instruments included in level 1 comprise primarily government bonds classified as financial assets at fair value through profit or loss or available-for-sale securities.
+Instruments included in level 1 comprise primarily government bonds classified as available-for-sale financial assets.